-Q - Who are your idols in this space, who are you looking to as your "That could be us in 5 years from now" inspiration?
+Who are your idols in this space, who are you looking to as your "That could be us in 5 years from now" inspiration?

-A - one of the companies I really admire is NUMI tea.
+One of the companies I really admire is NUMI tea.
 They're huge now, and if you don't know too much about them you should definitely read up on them.
 One of the things they're doing is their whole production facility is solar powered.
 That's so amazing.
 And they do a lot of work at origin where they're buying their tea.
 I find their model to be fantastic and very interesting.

 We're big fans of Califia Farms also.
 I love their product, their packaging is just killer.
 That's something that's in our office refrigerator all the time.

-Q - Talking about food trends, do you see any major changes in the chocolate category?
+Talking about food trends, do you see any major changes in the chocolate category?

-A - First, on-the-go snacking - I have no idea why chocolate is sold in bars, it is definitely not the best way to eat chocolate.
+First, on-the-go snacking - I have no idea why chocolate is sold in bars, it is definitely not the best way to eat chocolate.
 Consumers are just so used to buying chocolate in bar form that you have to do it, but I see a lot of room for innovation from a format/packaging perspective.
 For example, we just launched TCHO bites, basically our top 3 flavors in bite-sized discs, 5 ounces, in a stand up resealable pouch.
-It's more cost-effective for us to produce, and they're between $5-$6 retail so, by ounce, they're more affordable for the consumer.
-They're also sharable, portable, resealable, so that's a huge trend.
+It's more cost-effective for us to produce, and they're between $5-$6 retail so, by an ounce, they're more affordable for the consumer.
+They're also shareable, portable, resealable, so that's a huge trend.